kaspernissen/docs.humio.com/content/searching_logs/query_language.md

         Tag filters        |       Filter       |              Aggregate               | Aggregate
 ```

-!!! tip
+{{% notice tip %}}
 To chain query expressions, use the 'pipe' character, (`|`), between each of the query expressions.

 This causes Humio to pass the output from one expression into the next expression.
+{{% /notice %}}

 ## Tag filters